pavelsvitek/tutorial-cli-ai-chat/README.md

 # CLI AI Chat

-A command-line interface application that allows you to have interactive conversations with an AI powered by GPT-4.
+A command-line interface application that allows you to have interactive conversations with an AI powered by GPT-4o-mini using Vercel's AI SDK.

 ## Features